Best Tire Shines and Dressing Gels and Sprays

-- NON-GREASY WATER-BASED FORMULA: Achieve a non-greasy long lasting deep wet look on both interior and exterior vinyl, rubber, plastic and tires with this water-based dressing.
-Quick and easy...
+- NON GREASY WATER BASED FORMULA - Achieve a non greasy deep wet look on both interior and exterior vinyl, rubber, plastic and tires with this water based dressing.
+Quick and easy application with no...

 What I really like about the Chemical Guys Super Shine Dressing is that you can use it on both interior and exterior surfaces.
 This product feels dry to the touch but it leaves behind a smooth and glossy shine.
 The formula is designed to resist dirt and water while providing lasting protection against oxidation.

 You can use the Chemical Guys Super Shine Dressing in all types of rubber, leather, and plastic components.
 This product will not only protect your tires and prevent tire blooming, but it will also shield your dashboard, fenders, trim pieces, and plastic bumpers from the harmful effects of oxidation.
 This product is not intended for use on painted plastic or rubber components.

 - Water-based formula is dry to the touch

 - Creamy consistency makes it easy to apply